-A growing and robust body of research shows that far shorter sessions, done consistently and at adequate intensity, produce health outcomes clinically comparable to their longer counterparts.
+A growing and robust body of Evidence from Gillen et al. (2016) shows that far shorter sessions, done consistently and at adequate intensity, produce health outcomes clinically comparable to their longer counterparts.
 For many people, the hour-long workout that never happens is less valuable than the 10-minute session that does.

 Gillen et al. (2016, PMID 27115137) conducted a 12-week randomized controlled trial that demonstrated something striking: three 10-minute sprint interval sessions per week produced improvements in insulin sensitivity, skeletal muscle mitochondrial content, and cardiorespiratory fitness statistically comparable to three 50-minute moderate-intensity endurance sessions per week.
 The sprint group trained for 30 minutes per week total.
 The endurance group trained for 150 minutes per week.
 Same outcomes.
 One-fifth the time commitment.